 The plants of Rhynchostylis retusa grow up to a height of 2 feet and produce drooping clusters of solidly packed white flowers.
 While each flower cluster is about 2 feet wide, the blooms have purple spots all over.
 This orchid is in bloom in spring and in summer.

+The genus Sarcochilus is a relative of small Vanda orchids and is mostly indigenous to Australia, where it has been a favourite of orchid hobbyists for years for the small as well as attractive size of the plants.
+Gradually, the plants of Sarcochilus orchid are turning out to be popular even in North America, particularly in places having climatic conditions like those in coastal Southern California.
+In fact, orchids of this genus can be grown outdoors in such places.
 The stems of Sarcochilus orchids are branching right from their base, forming clumps or tufts.
 The flowers of these orchids are small, plump and a short spur is appended with their lips.
 All the orchids belonging to this genus are cool growing.
 In other words, they flourish and bear flowers when the temperatures during the night are cool.

 The plants of Sarcochilus ceciliae orchid grows up to a height of 5 inches.
 Each flower spike of this orchid, which is a little taller compared to the leaves, bears anything between six and a dozen small pink flowers.
 The individual flowers measure just about � inch.
 The plants are in bloom during the period between autumn and winter.